From Audacity Development Manual

 Other sample formats such as ADPCM approximate 16-bit audio with compressed 4-bit samples.
 Audacity can import many of these formats, but they are rarely used because of much better newer compression methods.

 Audio CDs and most computer audio file formats use 16-bit integers.
 Audacity uses 32-bit floating-point samples internally and, if required, converts the sample bit depth when the final mix is exported.
-Audacity's default sample format during recording can be configured in the Quality Preferences or set individually for each track in the Track Drop-Down Menu.
+Audacity's default sample format during recording can be configured in the Quality Preferences or set individually for each track in the Audio Track Dropdown Menu.
 During playback, the audio in any tracks that have a different sample format from the project will be resampled on the fly using the Real-time Conversion settings in the Quality Preferences.
 The High-quality Conversion settings are used when processing, mixing or exporting.

 In the image below, the left half has a sample format with few bits, and the right half has a sample format with more bits.
 If you think of the sample rate as the spacing between vertical gridlines, the sample format is the spacing between horizontal gridlines.